klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ### 5-3.
 Interact with contract

-The `ABI` \(Application Binary Interface\) used to create the Count contract intance allows the `caver-js` to call contract's methods as below.
-You can interact with Count contract.
+The `ABI` \(Application Binary Interface\) used to create the Count contract instance allows the `caver-js` to invoke contract's methods as below.
+You can interact with Count contract as if it were a JavaScript object.

 - Read data (call)
 `CountContract.methods.count().call()`